-I originally posted this recipe when Kellen was about to turn 1.
+I originally posted italian chicken potato and green bean bake when Kellen was about to turn 1.
 Now he is a big boy kindergartner and I can’t believe how time flies….or that I have been blogging for that long.
 Right before our first baby was born was a such a fun time in life.
 So much anticipation and excitement.
 I get really excited for people when they are expecting their first child.
 It is such a great time in life.
 They blissfully know so little, but that is the point.
 We aren’t suppose to be experts then (or ever), and it is only as our kids get older that we learn how clueless we truly can be, and what little control we have.
 That is when the big lessons of flexibility and humor start, or at least it did for me.

 What can make it all a little easier?
 Easy dinners.
 Seriously.
-Feeding the masses in a quick way with something they love makes life easier and, like I said before, this recipe fits the bill.
+Feeding the masses in a quick way with something they love makes life easier and, like I said before, italian chicken potato and green bean bake the bill.
 There is a reason that is the most popular recipe on this site, and great for your school night recipe rotation.

 Today we are prepping for a mini before school vacation with my family.
 We just got back from our cottage and it is laundry, laundry, packing, packing, sorting….whew… I am also getting all of Kellen’s school supplies prepped to drop off early because we are out of town for the back to school night.
 However, these are fun things, and a great way to end out summer.